Azure-Samples/azure-logic-apps-deployment-samples/storage-account-connections/Bicep/readme.md

    Where parameters in [square brackets] are optional.

    `environment` supports the following values:
-      * `d` - Development Environment
+      * `d` - Development Environment (Default)
       * `t` - Test Environment
       * `s` - Staging Environment
       * `p` - Production Environment

    `location` supports any [Azure Region](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview#azure-regions-with-availability-zones) with the space removed.
-This is because the region is also used to include a region abbreviation in resource names.
+The location is also used to include a region abbreviation in resource names which is dynamically determined at runtime.
 The sample includes the following regions and abbreviations
       * `uksouth`: `uks`
       * `ukwest`: `ukw`
       * `northeurope`: `neu`
       * `westeurope`: `weu`
       * `westus`: `wus`
       * `eastus`: `eus`
+   The default is the resource group location.

    To deploy to a different region, update the `locationAbbr` variable to include the region in [shared.bicep](./templates/shared.bicep), [connectors.bicep](./templates/connectors.bicep), and [logic-app.bicep](./templates/logic-app.bicep).